Characters: Jo Jos Bizarre Adventure Part 2

 - Verbal Tic: "OK?"

 - You Are Already Dead: As soon as Lisa Lisa attacks him, he's pretty much living on a delayed reaction.
-Joseph even says mocks him with this line.
+Joseph even mocks him with this line.